unblinking/saltpack/specs/saltpack_signcryption_v2.md

    For Curve25519 recipient public keys, first derive a shared symmetric key by boxing 32 zero bytes with the recipient public key, the ephemeral private key, and the nonce `saltpack_derived_sboxkey`, and taking the last 32 bytes of the resulting box.
-Seal the **payload key** using this derived symmetric key, with the nonce `saltpack_recipsbXXXXXXXX`, where `XXXXXXXX` is the 8-byte big-endian unsigned recipient index.
+Secretbox the **payload key** using this derived symmetric key, with the nonce `saltpack_recipsbXXXXXXXX`, where `XXXXXXXX` is the 8-byte big-endian unsigned recipient index.
 To compute the recipient identifier, concatenate the derived symmetric key and the `saltpack_recipsbXXXXXXXX` nonce together, and HMAC-SHA512 them under the key `saltpack signcryption box key identifier`.
 The identifier is the first